Foreign relations of Estonia: Trends following re-independence

 Since regaining independence, Estonia has pursued a foreign policy of close cooperation with Western European nations.
 The two most important policy objectives in this regard have been accession into NATO and the European Union, achieved in March and May 2004 respectively.
 Estonia's international realignment toward the West has been accompanied by a general deterioration in relations with Russia, most recently demonstrated by the controversy surrounding relocation of the Bronze Soldier WWII memorial in Tallinn.
 Estonia has become an increasingly strong supporter of deepening European integration.
 The decision to participate in the preparation of a financial transaction tax in 2012 reflects this shift in Estonia's EU policy.

 An important element in Estonia's post-independence reorientation has been closer ties with the Nordic countries, especially Finland and Sweden.
 Indeed, Estonians consider themselves a Nordic people due to being Finnic people like the Finns rather than Balts, based on their historical ties with Denmark and particularly Finland and Sweden.
-In December 1999 Estonian foreign minister (and since 2006, president of Estonia) Toomas Hendrik Ilves delivered a speech entitled "Estonia as a Nordic Country" to the Swedish Institute for International Affairs.
+In December 1999 Estonian foreign minister (and since 2006, president of Estonia) Toomas Hendrik Ilves delivered a speech titled "Estonia as a Nordic Country" to the Swedish Institute for International Affairs.
 In 2003, the foreign ministry also hosted an exhibit called "Estonia: Nordic with a Twist".
 And in 2005, Estonia joined the European Union's Nordic Battle Group.
 It has also shown continued interest in becoming a full member in the Nordic Council.

 Whereas in 1992 Russia accounted for 92% of Estonia's international trade, today there is extensive economic interdependence between Estonia and its Nordic neighbors: three-quarters of foreign investment in Estonia originates in the Nordic countries (principally Finland and Sweden), to which Estonia sends 42% of its exports (as compared to 6.5% going to Russia, 8.8% to Latvia, and 4.7% to Lithuania).
 On the other hand, the Estonian political system, its flat rate of income tax, and its non-welfare-state model distinguish it from the other Nordic states, and indeed from many other European countries.

 Estonia is a party to 181 international organizations, including the BIS, CBSS, CE, EAPC, EBRD, ECE, EU (member since 1 May 2004), FAO, IAEA, IBRD, ICAO, ICRM, IFC, IFRCS, IHO, ILO, IMF, International Maritime Organization, Interpol, IOC, IOM (observer), ISO (correspondent), ITU, ITUC, NATO, OPCW, OSCE, PFP, UN, UNCTAD, UNESCO, UNMIBH, UNMIK, UNTSO, UPU, WCO, WEU (associate partner), WHO, WIPO, WMO, WTO.